 Slate mulch will make for most striking contrasts together with your plants.
-This dark gray stone evokes the harsh weather of Brittany or the immediately charming Japanese garden.

 Key slate mulch facts